Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Dialogs/surveyMonkey_userSurvey.md

 - Catch users when their minds are fresh on the task they just completed to get relevant responses.
 - Get robust data analysis, with a clear understanding of user sentiment and campaign effectiveness.

-Please note that currently we support multiple choice, checkbox, dropdown, image choice, open ended, date/time, and NPS (NPS stands for Net Promoter Score) type questions only.
+**Please note that currently we support multiple choice, checkbox, dropdown, image choice, open ended, date/time, and NPS (Net Promoter Score) type questions only.**

+**Note: Please ensure you use OAuth V2, as SurveyMonkey supports this authorization type.**

 Integrate SurveyMonkey with Kore.ai today and unlock the power of real-time user feedback!